specklesystems/speckle-server/packages/shared/readme.md

 ### Code organization

-The top-level index.ts should only export out important exports from other modules.
 Code should be organized according to areas of speckle, 'core' being the main one.
+Exports from areas other than "core" should be grouped under namespaces like "RichTextEditor".